 A good business blog article is one that's well-written and inspiring, informative or entertaining and not obviously promoting your business.
-Blogging about different subjects that are either only vaguely related to what you sell, or not related to your business at all, can be a great way of sharing views, information and ideas and at the same time, subtly promoting your business.
+Blogging about different subjects that are either only vaguely related to what you sell through sharing views, information and ideas can be a great way of subtly promoting your business.

 If you publish your articles in a blogging site or LinkedIn or another social media platform - that is, your articles are not housed within your own website - you should always end each article with a short blurb about you and your business, and a link to your website and other articles you've written.
-That way, readers who feel really positive about reading the article can check out your other articles and website, if they're so inclined.
+That way, readers who enjoyed the article can check out your other articles or find out more about you from your website.

-If your blog article gives good information about what you sell and is actually about those goods or services themselves (not about the fact that you sell them) it can showcase your knowledge about what you sell without forcing your business goods or services down the reader's throat.
+If your blog article gives good information about what you sell and is actually about those goods or services themselves (not about the fact that you sell them) it can show your readers that you really know your stuff.

-This subtle way of information-sharing and promoting your business is likely to be seen by the reader as helpful and leave them feeling positive about you and what you sell.
+This information-sharing and very subtle method of promoting your business is likely to result in the reader feeling like they've been given something for nothing therefore positive about you and your business.

 Some of the topics I cover in my business blog are about what I sell: editing and proofreading, audio transcription, scribing and business writing.
-The main aim of my articles is not to sell my services but to inform the reader about the subject.
-But at the same time as informing the reader about, say, editing and proofreading, the articles are showing them that I really know what I'm talking about when it comes to editing and proofreading.
-This may prompt them to click the 'editing and proofreading' tab on my website; or next time they need something edited or proofread, remember that blog article and look me up.
+The main aim of my articles is to inform the reader about the subject (e.g. editing and proofreading).
+But at the same time as sharing information, the articles are showing the reader that I really know what I'm talking about when it comes to editing and proofreading.
+This may prompt them to click the 'editing and proofreading' tab on my website; or next time they need something edited or proofread, they might remember that article or my website and look me up.

-A business blog that's about topics that have little relevance to what you sell can also very subtly but successfully promote your business, as long as your articles are about subjects likely to interest the types of people who are your potential customers.
+A business blog about topics that have little relevance to what you sell can also subtly but successfully promote your business as long as your articles are about subjects that are likely to interest people who have the potential to become customers.

-The benefits of publishing blog articles that have no direct relevance to what you sell are: 1) the reader will perceive the article has been written purely for information-sharing; that there is no ulterior motive, 2) if the article is inspiring, informative or entertaining the reader will end up feeling positive about the experience, and 3) in that positive mood, the reader is likely to take a quick look at who's written the article and maybe check out your other articles and business website.
+The benefits of publishing blog articles that have no direct relevance to what you sell are: 1) the reader will perceive the article has been written purely for information-sharing; that there is absolutely no ulterior motive, 2) if the article is inspiring, informative or entertaining the reader will feel they have definitely been given something for nothing, and positive about the experience, and 3) the reader may then take a quick look at who's written the article and maybe check out your other articles and business website at the same time.

-For example, most of the topics I cover in my blog are not related to what I sell.
-I write reviews of books, movies and events; articles about work-life balance, working from home and other issues around freelancing or managing online businesses; and other articles about business blogging.
-I don't sell about any of those things.
-I just write about them.
+For example, many of the topics in my blog have no relation to what I sell - except, of course, that all my articles indirectly showcase what I sell: writing and editing services.
+I write reviews of books, movies and events; articles about work-life balance, working from home and other issues around freelancing or managing online businesses.
+I write about blogging.
+Just for the sake of sharing information and through that, developing strong social and business networks.

-But the beauty of writing a good article is that it doesn't really matter whether or not that reader turns into a customer.
-The fact they have read and enjoyed, or learned from, or been inspired by, your article counts for something that whilst intangible, is important; it has created a timeless link between you and the reader.
+But the beauty of writing a good article is that it doesn't really matter whether or not those readers turn into customers.
+The fact they have read, enjoyed and/or learned from and/or been inspired by your article counts for that intangible goal of writing: to create a timeless link between you and your readers.